BILLING & INSURANCE FAQS

 Is your facility more expensive than a traditional emergency room?

 If being seen in the emergency room, our costs are the same or less than many of the other Emergency Rooms in our area.
+However, with our “TRANSPARENT” pricing we are still in many cases less expensive.

 What happens if insurance denies my claim?